quarkslab/kdigger/README.md

 you learned that you have `create pods` ability, if no admission controller like a PodSecurityPolicy or another is blocking you to create node privilege escalation pods.
-Like mounting the host filesystem, or the host PID namespace, or just a privileged container for example.
+Like mounting the host filesystem, or the host PID namespace, or just a privileged container, for example.

 This bucket currently automatically tries to create:
 - a privileged pod